Kmaina32/AI-Dresser/README.md

     -   **Footwear:** Complete your outfit with the perfect pair of shoes, from classic Oxfords to suede loafers.
 -   **🔒 Face Lock Technology:** Our unique "Face Lock" feature ensures your facial features, expression, and identity are preserved with 100% accuracy, providing a realistic and believable result.
 -   **💎 High-Quality Renders:** Choose between Standard and High quality to generate stunning, photorealistic images suitable for professional use.
+-   **✒️ Optional Watermark:** Choose to add the stylish "Lion's Apparel" logo to your downloaded images.
 -   **⬇️ Instant Download:** Download your final creation with a single click and share it with the world.
 -   **📱 Fully Responsive:** A sleek, modern, and responsive UI that works beautifully on both desktop and mobile devices.